Yuzhuo-Dang/PEARL/README.md

 PEARL: Purified-Interaction and Affinity Graph Learning for multimodal recommendation.

-The code and data are being organized.
+The code and data will be available upon acceptance.